daormar/debasher/doc/design_doc_resident.md

 # Recovery from a node failure

-This section describes the design of how a node that keeps running reconnects with a peer that crashed and is relaunched, in both directions of a channel.
+A node that crashes is relaunched while the rest of the program keeps running, and it has to get back both its state and its connections.
+Its state comes back from its checkpoint and its input log (see "Input log").
+This section is about its connections: how the nodes that keep running reconnect with a peer that crashed and is relaunched, in both directions of a channel, without losing what the channel held.

-Policy: recovery is localized (only the downed node is relaunched), not a global rollback; a global rollback is kept as a possible future fallback for the cases the Contract leaves out (see Future work).
-The Supervisor detects a downed node from the absence of a heartbeat (or, faster, a dead PID, see "Failure detection") and relaunches it through `debasher_launch_process`, the same operation as an initial launch (the Startup sequence subsection), with no special "recovery mode" logic (see "Relaunching a downed node").
-The relaunched node reconnects to the Supervisor on its own: with ghost connections (see "Ghost connections" below), the Supervisor's own reader never needs to reopen anything, and it learns that a node finished only from its `.finished` file.
-What is not automatic is reconnecting to its business peers, the FBP graph's own channels: the rest of this section is that design.
+Recovery is localized: only the downed node is relaunched, never the whole program.
+A global rollback is kept as a possible future fallback for the cases the Contract leaves out (see Future work).
+The `Supervisor` detects a downed node from the absence of a heartbeat (or, faster, a dead PID, see "Failure detection") and relaunches it through `debasher_launch_process`, the same operation as an initial launch (see "Startup sequence: `run()`"), with no special "recovery mode" logic (see "Relaunching a downed node").
+The relaunched node reconnects to the `Supervisor` on its own: with ghost connections (see "Ghost connections"), the `Supervisor`'s own reader never needs to reopen anything, and it learns that a node finished only from its `.finished` file.
+Reconnecting to its business peers, the FBP graph's own channels, is what the rest of this section designs.

+The section first states the problem ("The gap"), then the pieces that solve
+it: an envelope that tells a finished peer from a crashed one ("`CLOSE`"), FIFOs whose two ends every endpoint holds, so that none ever sees EOF or `EPIPE` ("Ghost connections"), the line that resynchronizes a reader after a writer died in the middle of a message ("The resync line"), and the order in which a relaunched node opens its FIFOs ("Opening the FIFOs first in recovery").
+It ends with the case in which the reader is the one that dies ("The reader-dies direction").

 ## The gap: a node cut off from its business peers

-An earlier claim, that the kernel resolves the reconnection with a blocked neighbor with no additional mechanism, only held for restarting the whole
-program: the smoke tests of "`FBPProcess` class" and "Input log" relaunched with a new `debasher_exec` against the same outdir, which recreates every FIFO.
-For one node crashing while its neighbors keep running, an `FBPProcess` reader (a single `open()` plus `for line in fifo`) died at the first EOF and never reopened, and a writer whose reader had died got `BrokenPipeError` (its thread died); the relaunched node then blocked forever in `open()` on that connection.
-So after a relaunch the node talked to the Supervisor again but was cut off from every peer, and the introduction's first goal was only met for a node whose sole connection is the Supervisor.
-Making `FBPProcess` readers and writers reconnect needed a signal that, until this design, only the Supervisor had: does the neighbor's silence mean "crashed, will return" or "finished on purpose"?
+Restarting the whole program, with a new `debasher_exec` against the same output directory, needs none of this: the engine recreates every FIFO, and every node opens them anew.
+The crash of one node while its neighbors keep running is different.
+With plain FIFO endpoints (a reader that opens its FIFO once and reads until EOF, a writer that opens it once and writes), the reader of the crashed node's output sees EOF and ends, never to reopen; a writer to the crashed node gets `BrokenPipeError` and its thread dies; and the relaunched node blocks for ever in `open()`, with nobody left at the other end.
+It would talk to the `Supervisor` again but be cut off from every peer, and the first goal of the introduction would hold only for a node whose sole connection is the `Supervisor`.

+Reconnecting also needs every endpoint to know what the `Supervisor` learns from `.finished`: whether a peer's silence means "crashed, will return" or "finished on purpose".
 The rest of this section is that signal and its consequences.

 ## `CLOSE`: telling a finished peer from a crashed one